June 2025

 Dr. Nadia Ayub is Professor of Social and Organizational Psychology at the Institute of Business Management (IoBM), Karachi.
 She holds a PhD in Psychology from the University of Karachi and completed a Postdoctoral Fellowship at the University of Queensland, Australia.
 Her research spans psychometric assessment, adolescent development, interpersonal relationships, and workplace dynamics, with a strong focus on culturally relevant psychological measurement tools.

 Dr. Ayub has authored over 50 peer-reviewed journal articles and has presented her work internationally, including at Harvard University.
-She serves as a reviewer for prestigious journals such as Brain Sciences, Current Psychology, Psychological Reports, Sustainability, and the Australian Journal of Psychology.
+She also serves as a reviewer for leading international journals such as Brain Sciences, Current Psychology, Psychological Reports, Sustainability, and the Australian Journal of Psychology.

-She has received numerous honors, including the HEC Best University Teacher Award (2011) and the Rotary Foundation Fellowship for academic exchange under the prestigious Group Study Exchange Program in Pennsylvania, USA (2011).
+Her achievements have been acknowledged through several honors, including the HEC Best University Teacher Award (2011) and the Rotary Foundation Fellowship under the prestigious Group Study Exchange Program in Pennsylvania, USA (2011).
 She is also a Fellow of the Visiting International Professional Program (VIPP) at Michigan State University and of the Women’s Leadership Program in Higher Education Leadership (2023).

 Degrees: